ruiiiiqi/APM466_A1/README.md

 # APM466_A1

-To use this project, you may start as follows:
+To use this project, what you need to do is open the file Spider_for_A1 and you may start as follows:

   1. Run the module collector.py to get the web links.
   2. Run the module price_spider.py to get the price data based on the web links.